WBHankins93/bekky/README.md

 # 🦙 Bekky World - Community Platform

-Welcome to **Bekky World**, the exclusive community platform for fans of Bekky, the purple llama!
+Welcome to **Bekky World**, the exclusive community platform for fans of Bekky, the purple alpaca!
 This is a members-only platform that integrates with Shopify to reward loyal fans with Bekky Bucks, festival content, and exclusive perks.

 ## 🎨 Project Overview